ec-jrc/lisflood-utilities/README.md

 The resulting thresholds can be used in a flood forecasting system to define the flood warning levels.

 ### Usage:
 The tool takes as input a Netcdf file containing the annual maxima of the discharge signal.
+LISFLOOD computes time series of discharge values (average value over the selected computational time step).
+The users are therefore required to compute the annual maxima.
+As an example, this step can be achieved by using CDO (cdo yearmax), for all the details please refer to [https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-190001.2.5](https://code.mpimet.mpg.de/projects/cdo/embedded/index.html#x1-190001.2.5)

 The output NetCDF file contains the following return period thresholds [1.5, 2, 5, 10, 20, 50, 100, 200, 500], together with the Gumbel parameters (sigma and mu).

 ```text